“The Cheese Factor” Top Tips for Implementing EdTech in School

 Technology in schools can make a massive difference, improving outcomes for pupils and making teachers’ lives easier.
 But EdTech isn’t a silver bullet - the key to impact and efficacy comes down to successful implementation and that involves collaboration between teachers and technology providers.

-I’ve been a Head of Science or have line-managed science for eleven years in four different schools and I’m now Assistant Headteacher at James Hornsby School in Essex.
+I’ve been a Head of Science or have line-managed science for eleven years in four different schools and I’m now Deputy Headteacher at James Hornsby School in Essex.
 When I started teaching we had coursework, modular exams, multiple resits and science was on a par with English and maths.
 All that’s changed over the last few years which left me wondering where do we find that “hook” to get pupils revising early for science and how do we compensate for the lack of solid, early data that the old approach gave us?

 It was because of this that I felt the need to jump on board the Tassomai train.
 When I talked to the founder Murray Morrison, he addressed all of those points I was worrying about and it seemed he really knew what science teachers needed.